 There are many detailed aspects to planning and marketing a successful event – such as deciding on the target attendees; who will be staffing the event, including food and beverage, entertainment, wait staff, clean up, etc.; what the general theme or look and feel will be; if any promotions or giveaways will be provided and what they will look like, etc. – and before you get too overwhelmed, start by answering a few simple questions below and you can begin piecing together your strategic marketing event plan:

-- What is the objective for this event?
+- What is the objective of this event?

 - What type of event will best meet this objective?